luximetr/AnyFormatKit/README.md

 let formatter = TextInputFormatter(textPattern: "### (###) ###-##-##", prefix: "+12")
 textInputController.formatter = formatter // setting formatter
 ```
 The controller listens `textInput(_:shouldChangeCharactersIn:replacementString:)` delegate method.
 But you can also add more than one delegate if needed.
-Methods of the delegates, that should return `Bool` value gather with `&&` operator.
+Methods of the delegates, that should return `Bool` value gather using `&&` operator.
 Therefore, if one of the delegates returns `false`, that means that `textInput` will receive `false`.
-If you want send `true` to `textInput`, all delegates must return `true`.
+If you want to send `true` to `textInput`, all delegates must return `true`.

 You can set `allowedSymbolsRegex` to the formatter to filter input symbols with the RegEx.
-All symbols, that satisfy to the RegEx will be available for typing in the `textInput`.
+All symbols, that satisfy the RegEx will be available for typing in the `textInput`.
 This property only applies to inputed symbols from the keyboard, but not to the prefix.

 ```swift